How To Set Up A Snowboard

 |5'9" to 6'||20-21"|

-So now that you have your bindings where you want them on the board it's time to adjust the angle of the binding.
-It's important to get the appropriate angles for your body because if your bindings are not properly angled you will put unnecessary and often painful strain on your calves and knees resulting in shorter, less fun days and ultimately blown knees.
-The way to adjust the angle of your binding is in the mounting disk in the center of your binding.
-Along the edge of where the disk fits into the binding you will see dash marks with a number every fifth mark.
+Proper stance angle is key for long term comfort on the mountain.
+If your bindings are not properly angled you can put unnecessary and often painful strain on your calves and knees resulting in shorter, less enjoyable days.
+You can adjust the angle of your binding with the mounting disc in the center of your binding.
+On your binding baseplate where the disc fits into the binding, you will see dash marks with a number every fifth mark.
 These dash marks are your angles.
-They start at zero and move in increments of 3.
-Set the disk with the indicator arrows pointing to the angle you want and mount the whole thing onto your board.
+Set the disc with the indicator arrows pointing to the angle you want and mount the whole thing onto your board.
 Make sure you measure your width and set back so you are mounting them in the correct place.

 Different styles of snowboarding use different stance setups.
 Most snowboarders prefer a "duck" stance, where your feet are slightly angled away from each other, while some freeride or all mountain snowboarders prefer to have both feet angled towards the front of the board.
 A common set up for beginners is around -5 degrees on the back foot and +15 degrees or less on the front foot.
 We don't recommend going past -21 degrees on your back foot because it puts a lot of strain on your knees.
 However, it’s all about comfort and what works for one person may not work for you.